dm807cam/dm807cam/README.md

 - 🌊 How climate change will influence marine calcifiers.
 - 💎 How biominerals can be used to study the oceans of the past.

-Please head over to my website if you would like to know more about me and my research.
+Please head over to my website if you would like to know more about my research.

 ## Project Repositories
 Here is a non comprehsensive list of repositories and code that I used in my reaserach.